Nioxin Review: Can Shampoo Really Thicken Hair?

 Nioxin Hair Regrowth Treatment for men contains a concentration of 5% minoxidil, while Nioxin Hair Regrowth Treatment for women contains a concentration of 2% minoxidil.

 Minoxidil is one of the most well-studied chemical compounds for delaying balding and aiding hair regrowth in both men and women when applied topically to the scalp.
-It’s the active ingredient in the hair loss products sold by many popular brands, such as Rogaine and Keeps.

-We don’t understand why Nioxin’s hair regrowth treatment for women has a lower concentration of minoxidil.
 As we detailed in our review of Rogaine for Women, medical research has shown a 5% concentration of minoxidil to be more effective than the 2% concentration, and just as safe.

 Dermatologist Reviews Nioxin

-Nioxin Scalp Treatment Ingredient Analysis
+Scalp Relief Treatment Analysis

-Nioxin Scalp Relief Cleanser ingredients
+Nioxin Scalp Relief Treatment ingredients

-Aloe barbadensis leaf juice, more commonly referred to as aloe vera, does have relieving properties.
 A medical review published in the Italian Journal of Dermatology and Venereology found that aloe vera was effective for treating a number of skin conditions, including inflammation.

-Boswellia serrata gum is derived from a plant native to Africa, and a clinical trial found that boswellic acids, which are chemical compounds in boswellia serrata, confer anti-inflammatory properties to skin, and may reduce visible signs of skin aging.
+Boswellia serrata gum is derived from a plant native to Africa, and a clinical trial found that boswellic acids, which are chemical compounds in Boswellia serrata, confer anti-inflammatory properties to skin, and may reduce visible signs of skin aging.

 Fragrance is included, and a medical review on fragranced consumer products found that they are a risk to consumer health, and found that there is a lack of safety testing data on some of the compounds used to make fragrance.

-Overall, we consider this product likely to be effective for scalp relief, but we don't recommend it due to the inclusion of synthetic preservatives and fragrance.
+Overall, we consider this product likely to be effective for scalp relief, but we don't currently recommend it due to the inclusion of synthetic preservatives and fragrance.

-Questionable Clinical Efficacy Claims
+Questionable Clinical Claims

 Nioxin, like many skin and hair care brands, claims that their products are “clinically proven” to work.

-Amazon is a more objective resource than a brand's website for real customer reviews in our opinion.
+Amazon is a better resource for honest customer reviews than a brand's website in our opinion.

 “This is the best ever for us a little up in age who find they start shedding like a persian cat...My hair now actually stays on my head instead of on my clothes, my hairbrush is no longer full of hair every time I brush and I love the fresh smell and light tingle in the scalp when this is used with the conditioner.”